Sonamarg: Tourism

-Sonamarg provides trekking routes leading to Vishansar Lake, Krishansar Lake, Gangabal Lake and Gadsar Lake in the Himalayas, which are stocked with snowtrout and brown trout.
+Sonamarg provides glaciers like Kolahoi Peak & trekking routes leading to Vishansar Lake, Krishansar Lake, Gangabal Lake, and Gadsar Lake in the Himalayas, which are stocked with snowtrout and brown trout.
 The Sind River meanders here and abounds with trout and mahseer.
 Ponies can be hired for a trip up to Thajiwas glacier, in the summer.
 The Yatra to the nearby Amarnath Temple begins in Sonamarg.

 Baltal, 15 km east of Sonamarg, is a valley that lies at the foot of the Zoji La pass.
 Trekkers can also reach the city of Leh—known as "the rooftop of the world"—by crossing over the Zoji La.

-The Jammu and Kashmir tourism department organizes river rafting tournaments at Sonamarg throughout the year, which has recently seen the participation of teams from abroad.
+The Jammu and Kashmir tourism department organizes river rafting tournaments at Sonamarg throughout the year, which have recently seen the participation of teams from abroad.

 Access

 Sonamarg is accessible by bus or car from Srinagar, the capital of Jammu and Kashmir, via National Highway 1 (NH 1) and the Zoji La pass.
 During the winter, heavy snowfall and avalanches block the NH 1, meaning local traffic is only permitted up to Gagangear village, which is the last permanent settlement of this area.
-The Z-Morh Tunnel is being built to keep the road open year-round, and is due for completion in June 2021.
+But now, due to the construction of Z-Morh Tunnel, the road will remain open throughout the year.